-Prudential's US operations account for about two-thirds of sales.
-The company also offers international products in more than 35 countries in regions including Asia, Latin America, and Europe.
+Prudential's US operations account for nearly two-thirds of sales.
+The company also offers international products in more than 40 countries in regions including Asia, Latin America, and Europe.

 Sales and Marketing

-Prudential distributes its insurance and annuity products through independent brokers and agencies as well as through its force of some 2,600 internal agents.
+Prudential distributes its insurance and annuity products through independent brokers and agencies as well as through Allstate and Prudential's own force of internal agents.
 The company's investment products are marketed through an in-house sales force, while its retirement products are primarily sold through third-party financial advisors, benefit consultants, and brokers.

 Gibraltar Life distributes its products through affinity groups, banks, and from an in-house fleet of Life Planners who target affluent customers and small businesses.

 Prudential has pursued intensive international growth in recent years, with a focus on expanding its insurance and retirement operations in emerging markets.
-It is particularly intent on growing its Asian operations, and plans to double its business there by 2014.
-To reach that objective, the company has spent close to ten years building up its holdings in Japan through a series of acquisitions.
+It is concentrating on deepening its presence in markets where it already operates, such as Japan.
+To reach that objective, the company has spent about a decade building up its holdings in Japan through a series of acquisitions.
 To expand in China, Prudential is also carefully working on a 50/50 joint venture with a unit of the Chinese conglomerate Fosun Group.
 The company has already established a joint venture in India, which it also considers a high-growth market.
 Expanding in Europe, Prudential opened a new office in Milan in 2015.